-Strong quake strikes in remote part of Papua New Guinea
+Quake hits remote part of Papua New Guinea; no casualties

-CANBERRA, Australia (AP) — A strong earthquake shook inland Papua New Guinea on Friday, and officials said they had yet to confirm reports of damage to coastal villages.
+CANBERRA, Australia (AP) — A strong, deep earthquake shook inland Papua New Guinea on Friday, and officials said there were no immediate reports of casualties or major damage.

-The South Pacific island nation’s disaster management center said the epicenter was inland near Kokoda and very deep.
 Shaking was felt in the capital Port Moresby but not strongly.

-Col. Carl Wrakonei, the center’s director, said it could take a few hours for damage reports to reach Port Moresby.

-“At this stage there are no reports of any casualties or damage,” Wrakonei said.
+The U.S. Geological Survey said the 7.0 magnitude quake was 80 kilometers (53 miles) deep.
+Shallower quakes tend to cause more surface damage.

-The epicenter was close to Morobe Patrol Post, with a coastal population of 15,000 in Morobe province.
+The epicenter was close to Morobe Patrol Post, with a population of 15,000 in Morobe province.
 Locals reported on social media the wharf at Morobe Patrol Post had “cracked in half.”

 Some damage was reported on social media in coastal villages.
 Residents were advised to go inland if there were any sign of tidal changes or irregular ocean patterns.

-The U.S. Geological Survey said the 7.0 magnitude quake was 80 kilometers (53 miles) deep.
+The Morobe Provincial Disaster Office Director Charley Masange said he did not expect to receive damage reports from the epicenter until Saturday.

+“The epicenter is in the mountains.
+Not many people live there and it’s very remote so it takes a long time to get information,” Manage said.
+“I’m not expecting major damage.”

-Papua New Guinea is prone to earthquakes and volcanic eruptions because of its location along the Pacific “Ring of Fire.”
+Papua New Guinea is prone to earthquakes and volcanic eruptions because it lies along the Pacific “Ring of Fire,” the string of faults around the Pacific Ocean where most of the world’s seismic activity occurs.

 GB